jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 Tasks:

-* Lee to keep up to date: ✔ / ✘
+* Lee to keep up to date: ✔
-* Robin to provide Lee with Jason's address to be added to contrib@: ✔ / ✘
+* Robin to provide Lee with Jason's address to be added to contrib@: ✘
 * Can we drop the ci-submissions@ now?
+* Lee to add Renate to the Contrib list.
+Jason Legodi too.

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DASA Shared Calendar